radius-project/design-notes/architecture/2023-06-arch-vnext.md

 ## Security

-* Communication between the Radius Core (sidecar) and User RP occurs over localhost within the same Kubernetes POD context.
+* Communication between the Radius Core (sidecar) and Resource Controller occurs over localhost within the same Kubernetes POD context.
 The TCP port for the internal APIs is not exposed outside the POD, ensuring that external actors are unable to directly access the Radius core sidecar's internal APIs.
 * The datastore and queue requires secrets can be accessible only by Radius core (sidecar).
-As a result, the User RP no longer needs to manage these secrets directly, simplifying the security model.
+As a result, the Resource Controller no longer needs to manage these secrets directly, simplifying the security model.

 ## Monitoring